larsbrinkhoff/fearless-git/README.md

   several unrelated things, a simple revert operation removes everything.

+- It's generally accepted that code should be clean and readable.
+  Just extend the notion to the time dimension.
+Changes should be readable too.
+Avoid spaghetti history like you would spaghetti code.

 ### Commit messages

 I'll just copy from the "git commit" man page: